 “The bigger the statue, the deeper the imprint it will have.
-It can plant more seeds,” explained Liaison Paul Yap, who heads Kechara Discovery (the department that made the statues) and Kechara Saraswati Arts (the department that filled and painted the statues).
+It can plant more seeds,” explained Mr Paul Yap, who heads Kechara Discovery (the department that made the statues) and Kechara Saraswati Arts (the department that filled and painted the statues).

 A big Buddha statue will have positive impact on the environment it is enshrined in, for all beings including insects and animals, and not just humans.
 Because the statues are bigger, and are filled with more holy items, the merits accumulated from making offerings in front of the statue will be bigger as well.